RichiH/modbus_exporter/README.md

 # Modbus exporter
-Fault tolerant exporter which retrieves stats from a modbus system and exports them via HTTP for Prometheus consumption.
+Exporter which retrieves stats from a modbus system and exports them via HTTP for Prometheus consumption.

 ## Building
-you just need Go installed, simply run hte build in the directory as:

 ```bash
 go build
 ```